codetojoy/Factorial_Go/single_thread/README.md

 * refine import so that we don't need `prime.PrimeIndex`
 * rename `New()` function for `PrimeIndex` ?
 * rename `PrimeIndex` to `Primes`

-x * use reference to PrimeIndex x * `Config` struct to consolidate params x * test edge-cases x * use `GOPATH` effectively ? x * code coverage in tests?